gtremper/Graphics-Projects/hw5/README.txt

 	-lightradius (for the size of the area light)

 To render a scene, simply call "raytracer" with the scene file as the argument.

-The bug we still have is with the KD-tree.
-In the tree traversal, some objects do not get added to a subdivision making that object, or parts of that object, disappear.
-It only happens occasionally though.
-We know that it is a floating point precision error because it only occurs on edge cases when the object lies on both sides of the subdivision.
-We know that the object is in the tree because it appears when rendering from different angles, or splitting down different axes.